Limiting global warming by transforming society

 The challenge of climate change

 The dangerous effects of climate change have the potential to shape the worldwide community more strongly than any other influence.
 The so-called 1.5- or 2-degree target is an important consensus.
 If this limit is exceeded, the probability is considered too high that climate change will become self-reinforcing and irreversible, among other things because permafrost will thaw and the salinity of the oceans will decrease.
-Uninhibited climate change could cause millions of people to lose the basis for their livelihood.
-Displacement, violent conflict and exodus would result.
+According to the World Biodiversity Council, between 50 and 700 million people could lose the basis for their livelihoods as a result of unchecked climate change.
+This would cause people to be expelled or flee from their homes and trigger military conflicts.
 Species of all kinds of plants and animals would be threatened with extinction – even more so than is the case today.

 Measures against climate change

-The Paris Agreement requires every signatory nation to make a declaration of what it intends to do to combat climate change.
-These so-called Intended Nationally Determined Contributions – or INDCs – comprise a broad range of highly specific measures.
-Nepal, for instance, intends to fight deforestation.
-Chile has promised to expand the use of solar and wind power.
+The agreement involves each state declaring what it intends to do to protect the climate.
+These nationally determined contributions (NDCs) comprise a broad range of highly specific measures.
+Nepal, for instance, intends to fight deforestation, while Chile has pledged to expand the use of solar and wind power.
 Whether or not the voluntary commitment approach of the Paris Agreement will take hold and eventually prove effective remains to be seen.

 Germany’s climate targets